MichaelRallo/OOComparison/Singleton.md

     }
 }

-//Note this Class would be in it's separate .java file. public class MySingletonLazy {
+//Note this Class would be in its separate .java file. public class MySingletonLazy {
     private MySingletonLazy() {System.out.println("New Instance Created!");}